sdorsett/blog/_posts/2014-04-20-vagrant-boxes.md

 [root@centos-6-5 vmware-tools-distrib]# ./vmware-install.pl
 {% endhighlight %}

 You should be able to accept the defaults for all prompts and complete the VMware tools installer.
-Once the installer has completed ensure under the vm summary this this template vm, the VMware Tools show as "Running" and "Current."
+Once the installer has completed check the vm summary of this template vm in the vSphere client.
+The VMware Tools should show as "Running" and "Current."

 #### F. Unmount the virtual CDROM using the following command: